ivybrain/messenger-sidebar-hider/README.md

-# messenger-sidebar-hider
+# Messenger Sidebar Hider
-Adds a button to hide the sidebar on messenger.com
+A userscript for tampermonkey that adds a button to hide the sidebar on messenger.com